4.4 Plasma Membrane

 Feature: My Human Body

 If you smoke or use e-cigarettes (vaping) and need another reason to quit, here’s a good one.
-We usually think of lung as the major disease caused by smoking.
+We usually think of lung cancer as the major disease caused by smoking.
 But smoking and vaping can have devastating effects on the body’s ability to protect itself from repeated, serious respiratory infections, such as bronchitis and pneumonia.

 4.4.7 Adverse Affects of Vaping